 3. Behavioral Interventions Committee.
-This committee develops and monitors procedures for using behavioral interventions in accordance with Board policy 7:230, Misconduct by Students with Disabilities.
+This committee develops and monitors procedures for using behavioral interventions in accordance with Board policy 7:230, Misconduct by Students with Disabilities, and provides information and recommendations to the Board.
 At the Board President’s discretion, the Parent-Teacher Advisory Committee shall perform the duties assigned to the Behavioral Interventions Committee.

 Nothing in this policy limits the authority of the Superintendent or designee to create and use committees that report to him or her or to other staff members.

-LEGAL REF.: 5 ILCS 120/1 et seq.
+LEGAL REF.: 5 ILCS 120.

-105 ILCS 5/10-20.14 and 10/1 et seq.
+105 ILCS 5/10-20.14 and 5/14-8.05.

 CROSS REF.: 2:110 (Qualifications, Term, and Duties of Board Officers), 2:200 (Types of School Board Meetings), 2:240 (Board Policy Development), 7:190 (Student Discipline), 7:230 (Misconduct by Students with Disabilities)

 The Superintendent or designee creates Superintendent or administrative committees as deemed necessary, makes all appointments, and directs all activities.
 A Superintendent or administrative committees reports to the Superintendent or administrator who directs its activities.
 The Superintendent or designee should consult the Board Attorney (a) concerning whether any of these committees must comply with the Open Meetings Act (OMA), and/or (b) to receive guidance for ensuring that the meetings either comply with OMA requirements or do not trigger OMA.
 Unless otherwise indicated, the listed Superintendent or administrative committees are optional:

 Communicable and Chronic Infectious Disease Program Task Force